Visiting with Kids

 • Make it an adventure

 Pick up a kids guide at one of our information desks.
-Don't miss our Paint 'n' Play stations in the East Building's Atrium and West Building's East Garden Court.
+Don't miss our Paint 'n' Play stations in the East Building Atrium and the West Building's East Garden Court.

 • Look but don't touch

-Keep at least an arm’s distance from artworks and explain to your kids that touching the artworks even lightly can damage them.
-If you have a child under the age of five, we recommend that you hold their hand in the galleries.
+Keep at least an arm’s distance from artworks.
+Explain to your kids that touching the art even lightly can damage it.
+If your child is under five years old, we recommend holding their hand in the galleries.

 Preparing for your visit